Ajmain-Khan/Ajmain-Khan/README.md

 </p>

 ##### I like to work with Python and Java primarily, as well as frameworks like Vue.js & Flutter, but thanks to my curiosity I'm always trying something new.
 I have strong technical skills and an academic background in computer science topics: object-oriented programming, data structures & algorithms, testing, and automation.
-    - 🔭 I’m currently working on a cross-platform mobile app in Flutter (Gymbo!)
+    - 🔭 I’m currently working on a cross-platform mobile app in Flutter
     - 🌱 I’m currently studying machine learning
-    - 💻 I plan to learn React and Natural Language Processing next
+    - 💻 I hope to learn more React and it's ecosystem of frameworks.

 <img align="left" src="assets/mind.gif" width="50">
 <h1 style="margin-top: 1px;">Tech Stack</h1>